Euler's totient function: Ratio of consecutive values

 is dense in the interval (0,1).

-Totient numbers
+Totient number

 A totient number is a value of Euler's totient function: that is, an m for which there is at least one n for which φ(n) = m.
 The valency or multiplicity of a totient number m is the number of solutions to this equation.
 A nontotient is a natural number which is not a totient number.
 Every odd integer exceeding 1 is trivially a nontotient.
 There are also infinitely many even nontotients, and indeed every positive integer has a multiple which is an even nontotient.